getml/getml-demo/integration/databricks/README.md

 # Get your workspace URL from your Databricks Free Edition account
 # It looks like: https://<workspace-id>.cloud.databricks.com

-databricks auth login --host https://<your-workspace>.cloud.databricks.com
+databricks auth login --host https://<your-workspace>.cloud.databricks.com --profile DEFAULT
 ```

 This will open a browser for OAuth authentication.
-After successful login, your credentials are cached locally.
+After successful login, `DEFAULT` profile is stored in ~/.databrickscfg.

 ### 4. Verify Authentication